The-Sunshine-Collective/DataCleaning/README.md

 - GDAL
 - descartes
 - struct
-and the dependencies for all of the modules listed above.
+- the dependencies for all of the modules listed above.